lizsergeeva1/HSE_MDS_thesis/README.md

-# HSE_MDS_thesis
+# HSE MDS Thesis
+Master’s thesis

-Master’s thesis "Salary prediction based on job description in the IT sector".
-HSE MDS
+Salary prediction based on job description in the IT sector